 The Gabriel Prize program was established partly out of Parker’s concern about the lack of knowledge on the part of students of historic precedents, and the erosion of their ability to draw by hand.
 As a commitment to such concerns, he envisioned sending a selected candidate to France to draw, to think creatively, and to learn by doing.
 Such a program called for the organization of recruiting and selection procedures.
 Prospective candidates for the program need to be American citizens, and, as Parker so wittily described it, “someone who went to the wrong school, took ten years or so finding it out, and would welcome the opportunity of three months to take stock and review the future.”
 He established the Foundation with such a purpose in mind.
 The subject matter was broadened beyond Parker’s own personal preference, the French 18th-century, to a period of three centuries between 1630 (the start of the “French age classique” with the completion of the Château de Maison Lafitte) through the revolution of 1830 (introducing the beginning of Victoriana) and then on to 1930.
 Concerning technique, it became apparent that there is a wide difference between filling small sketch books with exquisite impressions and executing a color drawing as large as 20 x 30 inches.
 Such a requirement, unique in the field of traveling scholarship, is the drawing test that Parker had in mind.
 Final drawings testify to the variety of approaches.
 While some original intentions exceed the artists’ abilities, others are overwhelmed by their newly discovered skills.

 The selection process includes three phases, with candidates registering their interest through the submission of pertinent illustration of personal work and an outline of the studies contemplated.
-A first jury is empowered to select from such submissions three candidates who are then invited to meet a second jury assembled with the task of naming the final winner and a runner-up.
+A first jury is empowered to select from such submissions three candidates who are then invited to meet a second jury assembled with the task of naming the final winner.
 The winner is required to begin studies in France by May 1st, keep a traveling sketchbook, and prepare three large colored drawings within a period of three months under the supervision of the European representative.

 Jurors are chosen for their experience as teachers, as artists, and for their knowledge of study abroad.
 They are architects, landscape architects, painters, professors, and past Gabriel Prize laureates.
 The goal is to maintain a variety of viewpoints and experiences among the jurors.